Jamaican Rice & Peas Review: Cool Runnings vs Tropical Diner In Houston, Texas

 I’m hungry, but not that hungry to have a full Jamaican meal this fine Sunday afternoon.
 So I decided to head back to Cool Runnings Restaurant for just a portion of Jamaican Rice & Peas.

-Now I’m not sure why this is the case, but I think its that the dish is made with various different peas and that was the original name, so it stuck, but I’m just guessing.
+Now I’m not sure why this is the case, but I think it’s that the dish is made with various different peas and that was the original name, so it stuck, but I’m just guessing.
 If you know why, please feel free to leave a comment.

 Rice & Peas is also made with peas, one in particular called “gungo.”
 It gives it a different taste and it is not as red as when red kidney beans is used.
 But I digress with that history lesson.

 I then got some rice & peas with some brown stew chicken gravy.
-Then I left and on my way home maybe about 8 minutes or less away I drove by Tropical Diner on S. Gessner, another Jamaican restaurant.
-So of course I stopped in and had guess what? rice & peas.
+Then I left and on my way home maybe about 8 minutes or less away I drove by Tropical Diner on S. Gessner, another Jamaican restaurant (they have since moved, see below for current location).
+So of course I stopped in and had guess what?
+Rice & Peas.

-Cool Runnings Jamaican Grill
+Cool Runnings JamaicanBar & Grill

 8270 West Bellfort Street

 1- (713) 777-1566

 Ever visited either of these two places?
 What do you think?